 Action: Edit Tasks

-Within the Edit Task View it is possible to change the field values you have set during the creation of a task.
-In addition, it is possible to set the state and resolution of a task and remove the findings from the task by clicking on the symbol.
+Within the Edit Task View it is possible to change the field values you have set during the creation of a task as well as the state and resolution of a task.

 The changes are stored in the change history of the task: